-Net cash provided by investing activities of \$58.1 million primarily reflects the proceeds received from the sale of 2.25 million common shares of Scorpio Tankers Inc. (NYSE: STNG) and the sale of two Ultramax vessels and one Kamsarmax vessel, partially offset by payments made on our scrubber program.
+Net cash provided by investing activities of \$53.6 million primarily reflects the proceeds received from the sale of 2.25 million common shares of Scorpio Tankers Inc. (NYSE: STNG) in May 2020 and the sale of two Ultramax vessels and one Kamsarmax vessel, partially offset by payments made on our scrubber program.